 January 29th – February 24th

 Taking a stand, inspiring a conversation… showing that you give a shit.
-Printmakers creating work with a social message.
+Printmakers create work with a social message.

 Talented printmakers from western Massachusetts and beyond answered our call for politically-leaning art.
 With artist and printmaker B.Z.
 Reily, we curated the work of twenty-seven artists expressing themselves through their art on a variety of current social and political issues, in a range of printmaking techniques, including: intaglio, relief, screen prints, letterpress, monotype, collagraph, and mixed media.